JGeek00/cars-app/README.md

 node start.js
 ```

+### Data examples

+Data collections are storaged into /data.

+#### Importing with MongoDB Compass

+Go to the database and create the collection.
+Then inside that, go to Collection > Import data.
+There, select the JSON file of that collection, and import it.

 ### Working with stylesheets

 For this project I'm using the SASS CSS preprocessor.
 The SASS stylesheet is storaged into src/scss and the final CSS stylesheets are storaged into src/css.